International games developers and studios have a new route to start their games business in the North of England

 Throughout the duration of the endorsement, the team at Kollider and Eagle Labs have put together package of tools and support specifically designed to help any entrepreneurial games developer from early stage development through to publishing and entry into the market.

 Members have access to on-site facilities including state of the art VR compatible pc’s with 2080 TI graphics cards and industry standard peripherals.
-This test bed facility has been created to make it incredibly easy and affordable to land in a fully equipped studio, and spend your time and money focussing on what you do best.
+This test bed facility has been created to make it incredibly easy and affordable to land in a fully equipped studio, and spend your time and money focusing on what you do best.

 More general business support is also provided, whether its advice on how to build the right team, understanding the funding routes available or accessing one-to-one mentoring from industry experts – each piece of the puzzle has been thought through to enable your business to scale and grow.